 If it’s your first time in a city and you don’t have much time to explore, then joining a tour is usually the best alternative.
 However, the traditional tours are on mini buses and coaches and you are taken from point A to B with probably several stops along the way at shops where the tour guides make a nice commission.
 But the modern version of these tours are smaller and more personal.
 At the weekend I went on a walking tour in Bangkok with a guide from Expique (click to visit their website).
 There was only two Australians and myself which was perfect.
 With a tour guide you can get to see a side of the city that most normal tourists don’t get to see and you have the bonus of having a local explaining the things you are seeing.
 These kinds of tours are usually limited to no more than ten people.
 The following are some of the pictures that I tweeted during the tour.

 This is where spirit houses & sacred images come to die.
 You can’t just throw them away.
-These are under a bodhi tree pic.twitter.com/Zpm3hLfFjQ— Richard Barrow (@RichardBarrow) November 9, 2014
+These are under a bodhi tree pic.twitter.com/Zpm3hLfFjQ— Richard Barrow in Thailand (@RichardBarrow) November 9, 2014

 Inside Santa Cruz.
-This Catholic Church is about 100 years old though the original church dates back to 1780 pic.twitter.com/o4MLnaekeo— Richard Barrow (@RichardBarrow) November 9, 2014
+This Catholic Church is about 100 years old though the original church dates back to 1780 pic.twitter.com/o4MLnaekeo— Richard Barrow in Thailand (@RichardBarrow) November 9, 2014